joker-eph/githubmove/GitHubMove.rst

 Living Downstream
 -----------------

-Under either the multirepo or the monorepo, downstream projects can continue working pretty much the same as they currently do, under either the monorepo or multirepo proposal.
+Depending on which of the multirepo or the monorepo proposal gets accepted, and depending on the integration scheme, downstream projects may be differently impacted and have different options.

-* If you were pulling from the SVN repo before the switch to Git, you can continue to use SVN.
+* If you were pulling from the SVN repo before the switch to Git.
+The monorepo will allow you to continue to use SVN.
 The main caveat is that you'll need to be prepared for a one-time change to the revision numbers.
+The multirepo proposal does not provide a great solution for this.

-* If you were pulling from one of the existing Git repos, this also will continue to work as before.
+* If you were pulling from one of the existing read-only Git repos, this also will continue to work as before as they will continue to exist in any of the proposal.

 Under the monorepo proposal, you have a third option: migrating your fork to the monorepo.
 This can be particularly beneficial if your fork touches